w9PcJLyb/pathfinding/docs/envs/index.rst

         size_t size();

-      Returns the total number of nodes in the graph.
+      Returns the total number of nodes in the environment.

     - **get_neighbors**